• Home

 Canopy Tempe pool area at Sunset – Photo courtesy of Canopy by Hilton Tempe Downtown

-Alter Ego on the ground floor is known for its fusion cuisine and has an open kitchen.
+The restaurant Alter Ego is on the ground floor.
+It has an open kitchen and is known for its fusion cuisine.
 We were told they make a mean Mai Tai using Tequila.
-Sounds like something I could use right now!
+I could drink to that!

-One of the advantages of staying at a Hilton Property during these precarious times is that they have implemented CleanStay to ensure your safety during your visit.
+One of the advantages of staying at a Hilton Property is that they have implemented CleanStay to ensure your cleanliness and safety during your visit.

 The best time of year to visit Tempe